Jakhongir222/puppies-api-frontend/README.md

 ## Task
 Your task is to create a frontend to the API that you created the other day, aka `puppiesAPI`.
-This is a good app to put in your portfolio, so even though it does not have any design requirements, make it look nice.
+Make it look nice.
 The application should be built with React and TypeScript

 Requirements for the UI:
 - It should display the initial puppies that exist in the DB on first load.